 Learn how to use Siri Shortcuts to bring glanceable information and custom interactions to the Siri watch face.
 Walk through how to create a compelling user experience by providing relevant shortcuts and by donating interactions from your app.
 See how these experiences can be created from both watchOS and iOS.

+Hi, everyone.
 My name's Paul Salzman, and my friend Josh Ford and I are very excited to talk to you today about servicing your Siri shortcuts on the Siri watch face.

 Last year, we released the Siri watch face, which has glanceable information and tappable actions, sorted by their relevance to the user, at every wrist raise.